 The Earth and Ecosystem Science (EES) doctoral program at Central Michigan University provides advanced scientific training in interdisciplinary sciences.
 EES at CMU employs a systems-level approach to evaluate the physical, chemical, geological and biological structure and function of various natural environments.
 In this research-intensive degree program, students develop projects that investigate patterns and processes that regulate environmental variations across a range of temporal and spatial scales.

 Research Opportunities and Assistantships

 The EES doctoral program is research-intensive and each student will conduct research to earn his or her degree.
-The program does have two full years of GA support for every admitted student.
+The program has two full years of GA support for every admitted student.
 One new-to-CMU faculty has a 4-year funded research assistant position focused on meteorology.
 Teaching assistantships positions are also available to allow students to be funded beyond the initial two years of graduate assistant support.
 Check with your preferred faculty mentor (see below) for possible, grant-based funding opportunities.

-Admission to the EES program requires students to connect and communicate with a potential faculty advisor before applying to the program.
+Admission to the EES program requires students to connect and communicate with a potential faculty mentor/advisor before applying to the program.
 A list of faculty members can be found

 on our website.

 After that, students should submit the following application materials online:

 - Official transcripts of B.S. and M.S. degrees;